anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### ARIMA

-While the plot illustrates the seasonal behaviour and trend within the data, if we want to forecast the number of accidents in 2019, we’ll employ another form of time series decomposition called Autoregressive Integrated Moving
+While the plot illustrates the seasonal behavior and trend within the data, if we want to forecast the number of accidents in 2019, we’ll apply another form of time series decomposition called Autoregressive Integrated Moving Average (ARIMA).
-Average (ARIMA).

 Key concepts behind ARIMA.